 How do I set up a consultation at the Writing Centre?

-Is it possible to have a consultation outside of the hours mentioned?
 Who can I speak to and where can I ask if I have more questions?

 The following undergraduate tutors staff the Writing Centre, as part of a credit-bearing set of courses in Writing Practice and Pedagogy.